ente0v1/CrackMaster/README.md

 cd hashcat-defaults/
 mv * ../Crack_Master
 ```

+With these steps completed, you're now ready to run the script by executing `./crackmaster.sh`.

 If you want to download new wordlists see [wordlists.txt](./wordlists.txt).

 To implement Hashcat for Windows see [Hashcat Build Documentation](https://github.com/hashcat/hashcat/blob/master/BUILD.md) and refer to the [Official Homepage](https://hashcat.net/hashcat/).